 However, these bars are anything but boring.
 These are sweet, chocolatey, and delicious.
 And the healthy part is, yes, they are.
 Extremely healthy.
 These bars are sweet but have no refined sugar.
 Instead, I used dates as a natural, healthy sweetener.

 Dates are naturally high in sugar, so they are unrefined, whole-food sweeteners.
 Dates are also naturally sticky, so they do double duty as a binder in bars like these hemp protein bars.
 They’re also high in fibre and potassium, so they bring a lot more than sweetness to a recipe.

 Hemp is a species of the Cannabis plant but is not the same as marijuana.
 Hemp seeds do not contain any real amount of THC, the compound in marijuana that makes people high.

 The hemp species of plant is cultivated for its seeds, which are also called hemp hearts.
 They have a chewy texture and a mild, nutty flavour which makes them perfect for baking, salads, smoothies, and raw treats like these protein bars.

 Hemp is a Super Food

 Hemp hearts are very, very nutritious.
-Twenty five percent of the total calories in hemp seed are protein.
-Compared to chia or flax seed, hemp has double the protein and half the carbohydrates.
-Which is saying a lot, because both chia and flax are also nutritional superstars.
+Twenty-five percent of the total calories in hemp seed is protein.
+Compared to chia or flaxseed, hemp has double the protein and half the carbohydrates.
+This is saying a lot because both chia and flax are also nutritional superstars.
 (Try these Easy Chia Energy Balls)